 There are many dedicated, experienced, and highly proficient paramedics, EMTs, and non-supervisory, ancillary staff employed by the current emergency ambulance provider.
 The proposer will be encouraged to recruit from, and preferentially hire, the incumbent paramedic and EMT workforce.
-Subject to applicable federal and state laws, it is desirable a Proposer be willing and able to grant employment to qualified and experienced EMTs and EMT-Ps who are currently employed in Sonoma County and who seek employment with the Proposer.
-Proposals shall provide specific plans to this effort in their proposal.
 The Proposer will be expected to provide all incumbent paramedic and EMT personnel that are offered employment with the ability to retain their "seniority" status earned while working for the previous contractor for such purposes as shift bids.